 Christies, Sothebys and major art galleries often produce lavish catalogs of exhibitions.
 Many of these have sculpture and art items with strong mythological connections.
 They’re not easy to obtain but sometimes find their way into secondhand stores.
 A friendly owner of a Goddess shop in Brighton recently lent us some plush examples for which we’re very grateful.

 And we must mention the amazing book from THE AZTECS exhibition held at the Royal Academy of Arts in London.
 Five hundred huge pages of beautifully photographed Aztec Gods!

 Second-hand Book Stores

-Second-hand bookshops are mines of information.
+Second-hand or antique bookshops are mines of information.
 Burrow into the basements.
-Or better still think of it as a hunting trip to track down a rare species.
+Or better still, think of it as a hunting trip to track down a rare species.
 Be David Attenborough for a day.